Ground Rules for the Search (to be approved as part of the Faculty Search Report I)

 Ads should also include a sentence such as “Review of applications will begin on XXX.”

-The Dean's Office will need an abbreviated version of your ad by September 20th in order to place it in the Chronicle of Higher Education as part of a joint Claremont Colleges listing.
+The Dean's Office will need an abbreviated version of your ad by the end of August in order to place it in the Chronicle of Higher Education as part of a joint Claremont Colleges listing.
 If your ad is too late for the Chronicle listing, you must place it in at least one venue that will come out in print as opposed to electronic-publication.

 Search Committee (to be approved as part of the Faculty Search Report I)